Highlights for mupirocin

 If you use too much: The bacteria this drug is treating may develop resistance.
 This means that your medication will no longer work to kill the bacteria.
 If you think you’ve used too much of this drug, call your doctor.

-What to do if you miss a dose: Take your dose as soon as you remember.
-If you remember just a few hours before your next scheduled dose, take only one dose.
-Never try to catch up by taking two doses at once.
-This could result in dangerous side effects.
+What to do if you miss a dose: Apply your dose as soon as you remember.
+If you remember just a few hours before your next scheduled dose, apply only one dose.

-How to tell if the drug is working: Your infection should start to get better within 3–5 days of using this drug.
+How to tell if the drug is working: Your infection should start to get better within three to five days of using this drug.